TikTok: Viral trends

+On Douyin, viral memes and parodies of North Korea's tightly choreographed state propaganda such as "general's dance" or "You came from Dandong" amassed millions of views in 2024.
+The memes have also spilled offline.
+In Dandong, visitors have filmed themselves reenacting exaggerated greeting gestures toward the Yalu River, set to the same soundtracks popularized on Douyin.

 Fashion and body size

 "Midsize" fashion gained greater exposure on TikTok after many creators opened up about not able to find clothing sizes that fit them well.
 Women's apparel can roughly be divided into petite, straight, and plus sizes, leaving gaps in between.
 Realistic videos about how differently pieces of garment fit on a model compared to how they fit on a typical consumer resonated with many who had believed that they were alone in their struggle.